-To understand the potential association between vinyl chloride exposure and NHL, I reviewed the NHL general causation report prepared by Dr. Goodman (2025).
+To understand the potential association between vinyl chloride exposure and bladder cancer, I reviewed the expert report prepared by Dr. Goodman (2025).
 In addition, I reviewed the conclusions from regulatory agency vinyl chloride toxicological reports.
-Overall, ATSDR (2024b) and US EPA (2003b) did not conclude that vinyl chloride exposure is a known cause of NHL in humans.
-In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) did not comment on evidence for an association between vinyl chloride exposure and NHL.
+Overall, ATSDR (2024b) and US EPA (2003b) did not conclude that vinyl chloride exposure is a known cause of bladder cancer in humans.
+In its assessment of the evidence regarding drinking water contaminants at Camp Lejeune, ATSDR (2017b) concluded that the evidence for an association between vinyl chloride exposure and bladder cancer was "below equipoise evidence for causation."

-Based on the available epidemiology studies and agency reviews that evaluated vinyl chloride exposure and NHL, Dr. Goodman concluded that, "the epidemiology studies do not provide evidence of a causal association between vinyl chloride and NHL" (Goodman, 2025).
-Dr. Goodman also concluded that the for vinyl chloride "animal carcinogenicity studies do not provide evidence of causation in humans" (Goodman, 2025).
-In summary, Dr. Goodman's review of the epidemiology and toxicology studies that have evaluated potential associations between vinyl chloride exposure and NHL concluded that overall, the "scientific evidence does not support a causal association between vinyl chloride and NHL" (Goodman, 2025).
+Based on the available epidemiology studies and agency reviews that evaluated vinyl chloride exposure and bladder cancer, Dr. Goodman concluded that "[n]o study reported associations between vinyl chloride exposure and bladder cancer or demonstrated clear exposure-response relationships" (Goodman, 2025).
+Dr. Goodman also concluded that the "animal evidence does not support vinyl chloride as a cause of bladder cancer in humans" (Goodman, 2025).
+In summary, Dr. Goodman's review of the epidemiology and toxicology studies that evaluated potential associations between vinyl chloride exposure and bladder cancer concluded that overall, "the evidence does not support a causal association between vinyl chloride and bladder cancer" (Goodman, 2025).